nimilico/portfolio-page/README.md

 ## Description

 This is my portfolio page.
-It is about me and about my work.
-And it includes contact information for how to reach me.
+It contains my work experience and how to contact me.
-This is my first web page!

 ## Source Code